kostas615/ArduinoHomeAlarm/README.md

 # Arduino Home Alarm

-This is a simple solution to home security, using arduino with ON/OFF sensors.
+This is a simple solution to home security, using arduino with ON/OFF switches.

 The code is configured to work with 2 sensors, and it has 2 states: ARMED and DISARMED.